Home Reading lists A year in books – 2014 – J. C. Greenway

 Spy novels remain a pleasure, so it was engrossing to pick up Ben Macintyre’s tale of the real-life mole in our midst, Kim Philby.
 Miranda Ward’s book – part manifesto, part memoir – of making it or not in the music and other creative industries prompted much highlighting and scribbling in notebooks.
 Conversations With Spirits by E.O.
 Higgins was a triumph, taking on spiritualism and the creator of Sherlock Holmes, it should be read by all.

 Despite its World War II setting, nods to Orwell and plucky heroine, I couldn’t warm to Elephant Moon by John Sweeney.
-It had all the right ingredients and should have been a cracking tale, but felt far too slow to me.
+It had all the right ingredients and should have been a cracking tale but felt far too slow to me.
 Alison Moore’s The Lighthouse is undoubtably the work of a skilled writer, but I disliked her characters so much it was difficult to spend time with them.

 So, how about you?
 How did you get on and which were your favourite reads of the year?